 Ancillary Charges applicable to all Tariff Classes Period Ending 30 June 2016 Prices are real 2015-2016 GST exclusive dollars Special Meter Reads For meter reading requested by a User for a Delivery Point that is in addition to the scheduled ordinary meter reading comprised in the Haulage Reference Service (for instance, when the meter reader makes a special visit to read a particular meter out of the usual meter reading route or schedule).
-This service must be scheduled by the User with the Service Provider in accordance with the NSW Retail Market Procedures. \$14.80 per meter read
+This service must be scheduled by the User with the Service Provider with a minimum 5 Business Days advance notice period. in accordance with the NSW Retail Market Procedures. \$14.80 per meter read